fcipaq/picoheld_gwenesis/README.md

 I ported the emulator at the very beginning when I started designing the *Pico Held* and so the *pplib* (hardware layer) that comes with this emulator is to be considered as premature.
 Best would be if you did not look at it at all.
 I just have not had the time to update the emulator to the current *pplib* library.
 If you're interested in the *pplib* software library for the *Pico Held* you might want to take a look at the [current version](https://github.com/fcipaq/picohero_pplib) - which is also at a very early stage of development :)

-If you do not want to use a SD card but rather flash (a) game(s) directly into flash, you may use on of the rom converters (in the `romconverter` subdir) to do the byte swapping for you.
+If you do not want to use a SD card but rather flash (a) game(s) directly into flash, you may use one of the rom converters (in the `romconverter` subdir) to do the byte swapping for you.

 ## Bugs and limitations

 I found some bugs but did not have the time to fix them.
 There are random issues with the underlying *Gwenesis* emulator which usually result in a hard fault and are hard to track down.

-Game states cannot be saved/loaded - even tough *bhzxx* provided all the infrastructure.
-The reason is I just didn't have the time to implement this.
-(Contributors welcome!)

 Moreover, the RP2040 is not powerful enough to emulate all the *Mega Drive* hardware with sufficient performance.
 Therefore, I had to do some "tweaking" in order to improve the execution performance: